 This will allow the furnace to circulate the warm air better through your home.

-Clean the heating ducts periodically, to reduce the dust pushed into the air of your home, and improving air flow.
+Clean the heating ducts periodically, to reduce the dust pushed into the air of your home, and improving the amount of heated air flow.

 4. Get a programmable thermostat.

-You can save a lot of money in heating by doing this simple thing.
+You can save a lot of money in the long run by paying a few extra dollars just once for a smart thermostat.
 Some even allow adjustments so weekends are heated differently than weekends.

 As the cost of heating rises, take the time to invest in little repairs that will save you money in the long run.